huggingface/m4-logbook/tr_141-hanging/tr_141_cm409xPMD01_scale_leap_of_faith_v5_num_workers_0-try3/README.md

 +-----------------------------------------------------------------------------+
 ```

-alright, so we can now see from nvidia-smi that pid 280059 is our problematic process. because it's corresponds for gpu0.
+alright, so we can now see from nvidia-smi that pid 280059 is our problematic process. because it corresponds for gpu0.
 ```
 +-----------------------------------------------------------------------------+
 | Processes:                                                                  |